Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 \section{Generalization to arbitrary dimensions and scalings}

-In the previous section we have studied the partition function $Z(\beta, \nu_i)$ for a CFT$_4$, in the limit that $\nu_1$ and $\nu_2$ both go to zero in a manner such that their ratios are held fixed.
+In the previous section we have studied the partition function $Z(\beta, \nu_i)$ for a CFT$_4$, in the limit that $\nu_1$ and $\nu_2$ both go to zero in a manner such that their ratio is held fixed.
 This discussion can be generalized in several directions.